23andMe/Yamale/README.md

 to ensure that tox is able to locate appropriate Pythons.

 ### Releasing
-Yamale uses Travis to upload new tags to PyPi.
+Yamale uses Github Actions to upload new tags to PyPi.
 To release a new version:

 1. Make a commit with the new version in `setup.py`.
 1. Run tests for good luck.
 1. Run `make release`.

-Travis will take care of the rest.
+Github Actions will take care of the rest.